 On January 22, 2021, the FDA approved CABOMETYX in combination with OPDIVO as a first-line treatment of patients with advanced RCC.
 This regulatory milestone expands upon the FDA's prior approvals of CABOMETYX as a monotherapy for previously treated patients with advanced RCC in April 2016 and for previously untreated patients with advanced RCC in December 2017.
-Additionally, in January 2019, the FDA approved CABOMETYX for the treatment of patients with HCC who have been previously treated with sorafenib.
+Additionally, in January 2019, the FDA approved CABOMETYX for the treatment of patients with HCC who have been previously treated with sorafenib, and most recently, on September 17, 2021, the FDA approved CABOMETYX for the treatment of adult and pediatric patients 12 years of age and older with locally advanced or metastatic DTC that has progressed following prior VEGF receptor-targeted therapy and who are RAI-refractory or ineligible.

 To develop and commercialize CABOMETYX and COMETRIQ outside the U.S., we have entered into license agreements with Ipsen Pharma SAS (Ipsen) and Takeda Pharmaceutical Company Limited (Takeda).
-We granted to Ipsen the rights to develop and commercialize cabozantinib outside of the U.S. and Japan, and to Takeda the rights to develop and commercialize cabozantinib outside of the U.S. and Japan, and to Takeda the rights to develop and commercialize cabozantinib outside of the U.S. and Japan, and to Takeda the rights to develop and commercialize cabozantinib in Japan.
+We granted to Ipsen the rights to develop and commercialize cabozantinib outside of the U.S. and Japan, and to Takeda the rights to develop and commercialize cabozantinib in Japan.
 Both Ipsen and Takeda also contribute financially and operationally to the further global development and commercialization of the cabozantinib franchise in other potential indications, and we continue to work closely with them on these activities.
 Utilizing its regulatory expertise and established international oncology marketing network, Ipsen has continued to execute on its commercialization plans for CABOMETYX, having received regulatory approvals and launched in multiple territories outside of the U.S., including in the European Union (EU) and Canada, as a treatment for advanced RCC and for HCC in adults who have previously been treated with sorafenib.
-In addition, in March 2021, Ipsen and BMS Patero approve the combination in other territories beyond the EU.
-With respect to the Japanese market, Takeda received Manufacturing and Marketing Approvals in 2020 from the Japanese Ministry of Health, Labour and Welfare (MHLW) of CABOMETYX as a treatment of patients with urresectable HCC who progressed after cancer chemotherapy.
-In October 2020, Takeda and Ono Pharmaceutical Co., Ltd., BMS' development and commercialization patients with unresectable HCC who progressed after cancer chemotherapy.
-In October 2020, Takeda and Ono Pharmaceutical Co., Ltd., BMS' development and commercialization patients with unresectable, advanced or metastatic RCC.
+In addition, in March 2021, Ipsen and BMS received regulatory approval from the European Commission (EC) for CABOMETYX in combination with OPDIVO as a first-line treatment for patients with advanced RCC, and both Ipsen and BMS plan to submit applications to approve the combination in other territories beyond the EU.
+Ipsen also submitted a variation application to the European Medicines Agency (EMA) to approve CABOMETYX as a treatment for patients with previously treated, RAI-refractory DTC, with the EMA validating the variation and beginning its centralized review process in August 2021.
+With respect to the Japanese market, Takeda received Manufacturing and Marketing Approvals in 2020 from the Japanese Ministry of Health, Labour and Welfare (MHLW) of CABOMETYX as a treatment of patients with unresectable HCC who progressed after cancer chemotherapy.
+Most recently, in August 2021, Takeda and Ono Pharmaceutical Co., Ltd. (Ono), BMS' development and commercialization partner in Japan, received Manufacturing and Marketing Approval from the Japanese MHLW of CABOMETYX in combination with OPDIVO as a treatment for unresectable or metastatic RCC.